 Talk to your sales team, because at the executive level or in the credit department you may not interact with the people in the field or in your customer’s business the same way that your sales team does.
 So, talk to your sales team.
 What are they saying about what is happening at the business?

 Keeping good records is absolutely critical if there is a situation that occurs in the future.
 The accuracy and completeness of your records is going to make a huge difference in how well you can recover money that you are owed if you have to file a lien and fill out the lien form or file a lawsuit.

 5. Stay updated on changes in the law

 Finally, you should stay updated on changes in the law.
 For example, if you are doing your own liens and bond claims which frankly, you should not do, instead use a service like SunRay to record your liens and prepare notices like your Notice to Owner or Preliminary Notice.
-If you do it on your own and you don’t keep your ear to the ground, you wouldn’t have learned that, last year for example, there was a material change in the Notice Statute with respect to bond claims.
+If you do it on your own and you do not keep your ear to the ground, you would not have learned that, last year for example, there was a material change in the Notice Statute with respect to bond claims.

 If you are not up to date on those changes and you use old forms or improper notices, you will lose your rights to get paid, and it will significantly impact your business.
 So, stay updated on changes in the law to make sure that you are in full compliance with your obligations to secure your debt.

 THE INFORMATION ON THIS WEBPAGE IS NOT THE SAME AS LEGAL ADVICE.
 SUNRAY CONSTRUCTION SOLUTIONS, LLC IS NOT AN ATTORNEY OR A LAW FIRM.
 WE RECOMMEND THAT YOU CONSULT WITH AN ATTORNEY.